qaul/qaul.net/licenses/Readme.md

 You can download the program from the Internet: https://qaul.net

-The documentation & web site of qaul.net stays under the [Creative Commons Attribution 4.0 International](cc-by.md) license.
+The documentation & web site of qaul.net stay under the [Creative Commons Attribution 4.0 International](cc-by.md) license.